Natural stone · Multi-brand

 Quartzite countertops in Seattle — fabricated and installed by Absolute GM

-Quartzite countertops are available in 200+ varieties across our supplier network including the Taj Mahal, Macaubas Fantasy, Super White, Sea Pearl, Patagonia, and ICON collections.
-Popular colors in our showroom include Taj Mahal, Macaubas Fantasy, Organic White, Frosty Carrina, and Belvedere.
+Quartzite is available in 200+ varieties across our supplier network.
+Popular slabs in our Kirkland showroom include Taj Mahal, Sea Pearl, Macaubas Fantasy, Super White, Mont Blanc, Perla Venata, Crystallo, Royal Blue Macaubas, and Patagonia.
 Quartzite countertops cost $95–$200 per square foot installed, depending on color selection and project complexity.
 We serve Seattle, Bellevue, Kirkland, Redmond, Bothell, Shoreline, Mercer Island, Issaquah, and surrounding areas.
 Template to installation in 14–18 business days.
 Contact us for a free quartzite consultation or to schedule a slab viewing.